 Located just a short drive from the spa city of Hot Springs on the lake's eastern shore, Lake Ouachita State Park is your gateway to this popular water sports lake.

 The park features historic Three Sisters' Springs, natural spring water accessible through a springhouse featuring exhibits.
 Fully-equipped cabins include seven that overlook the lake and one that offers a woods view.
-The newest of these cabins are two-bedroom cabins that opened in August 2010.
 Situated on the lakeshore, the cabins feature an airy, one-story contemporary style designed around their lakeshore view of Lake Ouachita.
-For details on these new park cabins, visit:

-Other park offerings include picnic areas; trails; a swimming area; and marina with boat rentals, bait and supplies.
-The park visitor center includes exhibits and a store.
+Other park offerings include picnic areas; trails; two swimming areas; and marina with boat rentals, bait and supplies.
+The park visitor center includes exhibits and a store/gift shop.

 Directions to the park